R4YLx/photo-api/README.md

 #### Basic requirement

-- Registrate a new user.
+- Register a new user.
 - List user photos and album.
 - Create/add new photo and album.
 - Update photo an album.